sj19217/CS-Coursework/Interpreter/process.md

 * Wrote some testing statements in execute()
 * As expected, it didn't work.
 Crashing issue turned out to be dereferencing NULL pointers ಠ_ರೃ
 * Fixed this, but difficult to say at present if get_operand_value really works.
 It seems to.
+* Got rid of the testing statements (causing the crashing).
+Made a switch statement.
+* Wrote CMP instructions in switch statement
+* Wrote jump instructions using preprocessor macro